-In July 2015, a project began to add a technologically advanced linear accelerator to the department offering IGRT and SBRT.
+In January 2016, a technologically advanced linear accelerator was added to the department offering IGRT and SBRT.
 To ensure the best possible patient care, we continually upgrade our record and verify system, brachytherapy equipment, and treatment planning and immobilization devices.
 The continued growth in our technologies has allowed Hillcrest to remain one of the most advanced community based Radiation Oncology departments on the east side of Cleveland.